Paris Bourbonites: 1909 to 1914

-Paris won their second consecutive Blue Grass League Championship in 1911.
+Paris won their second consecutive Blue Grass League championship in 1911.
 The Blue Grass League played a split–season schedule in 1911, with the winners of each half season meeting in the Finals.
-Under returning manager Edward McKernan, the Bourbonites had a 71–44 overall record and were 6.0 games ahead of the 2nd place Lexington Colts in the final regular season standings.
+Under returning manager Edward McKernan, the Bourbonites had a 71–44 overall record and were 6.0 games ahead of the second place Lexington Colts in the final regular season standings.
 Paris qualified for the Finals by winning the first–half standings.
-The Winchester Hustlers won of the second–half standings.
+The Winchester Hustlers won the second–half standings.
 In the Finals, the Paris Bourbonites swept the Winchester Hustlers 4 games to 0 to defend their championship.

-Paris player Walter Mayer led the Blue Grass League in hitting in 1911, with a .352 average.
+Paris player Walter Mayer led the 1911 Blue Grass League in hitting in 1911, with a .352 average.

-The 1912 Paris Bourbonites placed 5th in the Blue Grass League, as the league folded after the season concluded.
+The 1912 Paris Bourbonites placed fifth in the Blue Grass League, as the league folded after the season concluded.

 The opening day at Paris in 1912 featured a parade featuring the 14–member Paris High School Band and players from Paris and the Winchester Husters.
-On September 3, 1912 Paris pitcher Fred Applegate, tied a minor league record by recording 20 strikeouts in a game against the Mt.
+On September 3, 1912, Paris pitcher Fred Applegate, tied a minor league record by recording 20 strikeouts in a game against the Mt.
 Sterling Orphans.

-With a record of 60–69 under managers Joe Lewis and Danning Harrell, the Bourbonites finished 4.0 games behind the Frankfort Lawmakers and no playoffs were held.
-With a record of 85–42, Frankfort was followed in the standings by the Maysville Rivermen (82–47), Lexington Colts (60–65), Paris Bourbonites (60–69), Richmond Pioneers (66–64) and Winchester Hustlers/Mt.
-Sterling Orphans (31–97) in the standings.
-Paris player/manager Danning Harrell led the Blue Grass League, hitting .401 and Paris pitcher Jim Hauser led the league with 23 wins.
+With a record of 60–69 under managers Joe Lewis and Danning Harrell, the 1912 Bourbonites finished 4.0 games behind the Frankfort Lawmakers and no playoffs were held in the Blue Grass League.> With a record of 85–42, Frankfort was followed in the standings by the Maysville Rivermen (82–47), Lexington Colts (60–65), Paris Bourbonites (60–69), Richmond Pioneers (66–64) and Winchester Hustlers/Mt.
+Sterling Orphans (31–97).
 The Blue Grass League folded following the 1912 season.

+Paris player/manager Danning Harrell won the 19212Blue Grass League batting title, hitting .401 and Paris pitcher Jim Hauser led the league with 23 wins.